abhiguptame/Microservices-Design-Patterns/README.md

 - Not monolithic service artifacts

 ## Service Types:
-- Data service
+- Data service : Connects to data source.
-- Business service
+- Business service : Higher level of abstraction built over data service.
-- Translation service
+- Translation service : is any abstraction on third party operation that we may need to encapsulate.
-- Edge service
+- Edge service : Responsible for servicing data to user or external services.

 ## Platform:
 - Runtime for services